List of United States Marine Corps MOS

-The United States Marine Corps Military Occupational Specialty (MOS) is a system of categorizing career fields.
+The United States Marine Corps uses a system of categorizing career fields called Military Occupational Specialty (MOS).
 All enlisted and officer Marines are assigned a four-digit code denoting their primary occupational field and specialty.
 Additional MOSs may be assigned through a combination of training and/or experience, which may or may not include completion of a formal school and assignment of a formal school code.

 Occupational Fields (OccFlds) are identified in the first two digits and represents a grouping of related MOSs.
 Job codes are identified in the last two digits and represent a specific job within that OccFld.

 The USMC now publishes an annual Navy/Marine Corps joint publication (NAVMC) directive in the 1200 Standard Subject Identification Code (SSIC) series to capture changes to the MOS system.
 Previous versions of MCO 1200.17_ series directives are cancelled, including MCO 1200.17E, the last in the series before beginning the annual NAVMC-type directive series.

 On 30 June 2016, the Marine Corps announced the renaming of 19 MOSs with gender-neutral job titles, replacing the word or word-part "man" with the word "Marine" in most.
 Not all instances of the word or word-part "man" were removed, e.g., 0171 Manpower Information Systems (MIS) Analyst, 0311 Rifleman, 0341 Mortarman.

 On 15 October 2020, the Marine Corps announced a structured review of 67 Marine Corps MOSs.
 This review is part of a larger Marine Corps force redesign initiated in March 2020 which was initiated to help the Corps re-align for the future.